ameerbadri/twilio-asr-realtime-dashboard/README.md

 # Twilio ASR and Intent Realtime Dashboard

 This demo is about the power of using Twilio realtime Automated Speech Recoginition (ASR) and Intent analysis system (Dialogflow) in an IVR.
-The results of the ASR and Intent analysis are displayed in an dashboard using Twilio Sync.
+The results of the ASR and Intent analysis are displayed in a dashboard using Twilio Sync.
 The practical aspect of this demo is to show the following capabilities:
 1) The awesome accuracy and the realtime nature of ASR
-2) Ability of using a Bot system for Intent analysis
+2) Using a 3rd party Bot system for Intent analysis
 3) Visualising the derived information in a dashboard
 4) Importantly, companies can easliy and cost effectively adopt modern speech recoginiton technologies and augment into their existing contact centres.